This blog may contain affiliate links. Read our disclosure policy for more info.

 Besides that, how do you find the most interesting and unique things to do in New Zealand?
 And how do you avoid large crowds and underrated places in order to have the best holiday possible?

-Well, after traveling in New Zealand for over a year and exploring all corners of this amazing country while living campervan, I have discovered the most unique and best things to do in New Zealand!
+Well, after traveling in New Zealand and exploring all corners of this amazing country while living campervan, I have discovered the most unique and best things to do in New Zealand, such as taking a road trip or spending a night in the backcountry.
+I loved it so much that I ended up moving to Queenstown!

 So, if you’re wondering what to do in New Zealand, then this list is perfect for you!